MicrosoftDocs/dynamics365smb-docs/financials/ui-manage-personalization.md

 ### Clear user personalizations by using the **User Personalization Card** page

-The **User Personalization Card** page enables you to clear the personalization from all  all pages for specific user.
+The **User Personalization Card** page enables you to clear the personalization on all pages for specific user.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **User Personalization**, and then choose the related link.